 2. Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online.
 If you do not received an absentee ballot 30 days prior to the election, you should complete and submit the Federal Write-In Absentee Ballot (FWAB) to ensure your vote is received in time to be counted.

 Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials, you can do so at the nearest U.S. Embassy or U.S. Consulate.
 Place your ballot in an envelope with sufficient domestic U.S. postage and address it to the relevant election official.
 You can also return election materials via international mail or commercial courier service at your own expense.

-If you are sending your ballot through U.S. Embassy Manama, ballots can be dropped off at our blue Dropbox located next to the Visitor’s parking lot.
-The box is secured, emptied twice a day Sunday-Thursday and ballots can be dropped off at any time.
-Ballots must be placed in postage paid return envelopes or in envelopes bearing sufficient U.S. domestic postage so they may be delivered to the proper local election authorities (NOTE: postage from Bahrain to the United States is not required using this method).
-Do not drop off a ballot without first placing it in a sealed, properly addressed envelope with correct postage.
-Please note that it can take up to four weeks for mail to reach its destination if sent through the embassy.
-All overseas U.S. citizens are advised to submit their forms and ballots accordingly.
+If you are sending your FPCA or ballot through U.S. Embassy Manama, election materials can be dropped off at our blue Dropbox located next to the Visitor’s parking lot.
+The box is secured, emptied daily Sunday-Thursday and ballots can be dropped off at any time.
+Do not drop off a ballot without first placing it in a sealed, properly addressed envelope with correct U.S. postage or in a postage paid envelope available for download at FVAP.gov.
+We recommend all ballots be delivered to U.S. Embassy Manama as soon as possible, but no later than October 13, 2020.